foodcoops/foodcoops.github.io/tos.md

 Our Matomo instance will not track visitors who have specified "[I do not want to be tracked](https://www.eff.org/issues/do-not-track)" in their web browsers.

-### Your rights as an administrator of a Foodsoft instance
+### Your rights as an owner of a Foodsoft instance

 You are entitled to all legal rights without execption.
 If you want to move to another Foodsoft provider we make your Foodsoft's database available for download.